 The Fund may use financial derivative instruments only for the purpose of hedging the interest rate or exchange rate risks inherent in other investments of the Fund.
-The Fund may also invest in repurchase and/or reverse repurchase agreements within the limits described below, as well as less than 10% of the Fund's net assets in units or shares of any other short-term Money Market Fund.
+The Fund may also invest in repurchase and/or reverse repurchase agreements within the limits described below.